-From roasting the bird to company’s coming to impressive easy recipes to cooking crisis avoided tips to holiday home decor suggestions to beat the holiday band- my There’s No Place Like Home For the Holidays series is updated, refreshed and ready with helpful Thanksgiving ideas, tips and problem solvers.
+From roasting the bird to company’s coming to impressive easy recipes to cooking crisis avoided tips to holiday home decor suggestions to beat the holiday band, the There’s No Place Like Home For the Holidays series is updated, refreshed and ready with helpful Thanksgiving ideas, tips and problem solvers.

-Angst and alarm over the holiday dinner is not on the menu.
-This is the most wonderful time of the year, not the most dreaded.
-I try to be as well planned and prepped for our holiday gatherings as I can.
-I put the culinary drama on the back burner and let the cooking, baking, holiday decorating, online Black Friday shopping and there’s no place like home for the holidays good times roll.
+This is the most wonderful time of the year for inviting family and friends into your home to gather, celebrate, and be merry.
+A well planned and prepped holiday gathering is a successful holiday gathering.
+I put the culinary drama on the back burner and let the cooking, baking, holiday decorating, and online Black Friday shopping good times roll.

 Size does matter when it comes to all things Thanksgiving.
 How much food is needed per person is the question on the mind of every holiday host and hostess.
 The good people at Pop Sugar have got it down to a serving size science with their Thanksgiving cheat sheet.